hs2504785/greenspace/AI_INTEGRATION_GUIDE.md

-# 🤖 AI Integration Guide for GreenSpace Marketplace
+# 🤖 AI Integration Guide for Arya Natural Farms Marketplace

 ## Overview

-This guide outlines the implementation of AI features to transform GreenSpace into an intelligent agricultural marketplace platform.
+This guide outlines the implementation of AI features to transform Arya Natural Farms into an intelligent agricultural marketplace platform.

 ## 🚀 Phase 1: AI Chat Assistant